 The coved rectangular dressing mirror frame suspended from flanking carved scrolled brackets on two short drawers with flanking colonettes set back on a knee-hole or pedestal-end case with four drawers in each pedestal-end with an arched central drawer, resting on a molded base.

 H 66¾”, W 57½”, D 21½”

 Condition: Excellent: Minor veneer patches to base, re-finished in shellac in the manner of the period.

-This is a masterpiece of the form, and is of superior quality.
-Only Isaac Vose, Jr. and the firm of Emmons & Archibald, the finest cabinetmakers in Boston, are known to have made furniture of this quality in Boston.
-The form itself, a pedestal end-dressing bureau, is exceedingly rare if not unique.
+This dressing table is of superior quality and is a masterpiece of the form.
+Only Isaac Vose, Jr. and the firm of Emmons & Archibald, the finest cabinetmakers in Boston, are known to have made furniture of this quality in Boston in this period.
+The form itself, a pedestal end-dressing bureau, is exceedingly rare if not unique in American Classical furniture.